bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 (check out this `tutorial <http://tutorial.math.lamar.edu/Classes/CalcIII/DirectionalDeriv.aspx>`_ on directional derivatives for a good intuitive refresher on the subject).

-The above explanation gives a natural extension from gradients to functional derivatives but we can also define it in terms of limits.
+This explanation takes us from gradients to functional derivatives but we can also define it in terms of limits.
 Using the analogy of directional derivatives from above, if we have the functional derivative at the multivariate "point" :math:`y(x)` moving in the multivariate "direction" of an arbitrary